 8. Tooth exclusion or missing tooth clause – This is when the tooth was missing prior to insurance being activated.
 (Common with implant or bridge coverage denials).

 9. Non-covered expense – there are many procedure codes in the CDT system.
 Most insurances only cover a basic portion of these.
-The patient is expected to pay non covered expenses out of pocket.
+The patient is expected to pay non covered expenses out of pocket at the UCR doctor fee.
+Patients assume they get the insurance fee if something is not covered but this is not always true.

 10. Non-restorable denial – An insurance company can deny coverage based on a disagreement on whether they believe the procedure should have been done due to restorability.
 This is hard to believe as they have not examined the patient, but I have seen this happen in our office.